 As cities across the world grow, they give rise to more concrete, paved parking lots and miles of asphalt roads.
 During a large rain event in urban areas, these impervious surfaces cause runoff, which empties directly into drain systems that struggle to perform as infrastructure demand increases.
 In Atlanta, heavy rains repeatedly caused flooding problems in the neighborhoods of Summerhill, Peoplestown and Mechanicsville—areas adjacent to the huge parking lots at Turner Field and directly centered where Interstates 20, 75 and 85 convene.
 The shared singular draining system combined with these impervious areas contributed to regular flooding.
 In 2012, a particularly fierce storm sent runoff and raw sewage into people’s homes and backyards, causing the city to take action.

 Atlanta’s Department of Watershed Management started working on the Southeast Atlanta Green Infrastructure Initiative, which sought to develop a holistic approach to managing stormwater runoff and reduce flooding while promoting sustainability and enhancing community amenities.
 A key aspect of green infrastructure is that it provides an alternative to traditional pipe replacement by incorporating elements designed to mimic nature to more effectively manage urban stormwater and reduce flooding, erosion and sewer overflows.
-One of the immediate projects undertaken by the Department of Watershed Management was the decision to install approximately six miles of permeable pavers in the Peoplestown, Mechanicsville and Summerville communities.
+One of the immediate projects undertaken by the Department of Watershed Management was the decision to install approximately four miles of permeable pavers in the Peoplestown, Mechanicsville and Summerville communities.

 Permeable Interlocking concrete pavement systems consists of concrete pavers with joint openings filled with permeable aggregate that allows stormwater to flow into layers of crushed stone that support the pavement while providing water storage and runoff control.
 As the rainwater sinks through the four feet of aggregate under the pavement, the rocks act as a filtration system to clean oils and chemicals from the street above.
 Geomembrane dams and the aggregate detain the water and slowly release it into the existing stormwater sewer system.
 Since the water does not run directly to the curb gutter, flooding is significantly deterred during heavy rain.